YuanSTLab/NicheTrans/README.md

 Here, we released the processed spatial multi-omics data at ['GoogleDrive'](https://drive.google.com/drive/folders/1YKBM-N4bP6WJyQ07EmRoZI5lQl0EKFF6?usp=drive_link).
 Please feel free to reach out to us if the link has expired.

 ## Model training & testing
-For each spatial multi-omics dataset, we have prepared the Jupyter files for model training and testing separately.
+For each spatial multi-omics dataset, we have prepared the Jupyter files for model training and testing separately. __Before model training & testing, please change the direction of the datasets in the 'args' folder.__

 The detailed correspondence between subfigures in the manuscript and Jupyter files is shown in:
 ```bash